WOODSIDE SCHOOL PHYSICAL EDUCATION: GRADES 5-8

 In addition to the California State FitnessGram® Testing, students at Woodside will learn to perform and practice a variety of fitness testing activities throughout the year.
 Students will learn to assess and plan personal fitness programs for self-improvement.
 They will also be encouraged to practice at home a few times a week and record improvements.
 Fitness principals such at (FITT) Frequency of exercise, Intensity of exercise, Time of exercise, and Type of exercise will be utilized in logs and goal setting.

-Exclusion for 1-2 days requires a written note or e-mail from a parent stating the reason why the child should be excused from physical activity.
-Please indicate if there are limitations such as, they can walk or run, but cannot do upper body exercises due to an injured wrist.
-Notes can be dropped off at the school office or hand delivered by the student.
+For medical conditions lasting for 1-2 days requires a written note or e-mail from a parent describing the student's limitations or exclusion from physical activity.
+Please indicate if there are limitations (e.g. they can walk or run, but cannot do upper body exercises due to an injured wrist).

 PE Dress Code: All students must wear attire that allows them to fully participate in all PE activities.
 Shoes need to be safe and supportive and fit the needs of the student.
 Students wearing flip-flops, sandals, heels, crocs, Ugg boots, or cowboy boots may not be allowed to participate in physical activities due to safety concerns.